ThihanSG/ThiHan_GetGo/README.md

 **Possible Output:**
 ```
-Thi Han has successfully rented Toyota Sienta Hybrid 3rd Gen, plate No: SMY7906E for 3 hour(s).
+Successful : Thi Han has successfully rented Toyota Sienta Hybrid 3rd Gen, plate No: SMY7906E for 3 hour(s).
 Total Cost: $150.
-Car with plate no: SMY7906E is not available
+Unsuccessful output #1 : Car with plate no: SMY7906E is not available
-Renter with the name Thi Han is not registered with us.
+Unsuccessful output #2 : Renter with the name Thi Han is not registered with us.
 Please register first
 ```

 ### 5. `returnCar(nric, NumberPlate)`